knallerboy/dts-Button/README.md

   - print the attached stl file
   - useful but not essential: use a JST connector

-  solder your button on a PCB with the two terminals from the JST connector (or your wire directly), solder the wires to your designated pogo pin on the adapter plate of the Tracker
+  solder your button on a PCB with the two terminals from the JST connector (or you solder the wire directly), solder the wires to your designated pogo pin on the adapter plate of the Tracker